School WW2 Battlefield Tour to Normandy

-Omaha Beach was the code name for one of the landing points of the Allied invasion of German-occupied France during the Normandy landings of June 6, 1944.
-The beach was located on the northern coast of France and was 5 miles long from east of Sainte-Honorine-des-Pertes to west of Vierville-sur-Mer.
-Landings here were necessary in order to link up the British landings to the east on Gold Beach with...
+Omaha Beach was the code name for this Allied landing point in German-occupied France during the Normandy landings of June 1944.
+The beach is located on the northern coast of France and is 5 miles long from east (Sainte-Honorine-des-Pertes) to west (Vierville-sur-Mer).
+Landings here were necessary in order to link up the British landings to the east on Gold Beach, with the American landing to...

-The centre consists of seven exhibit rooms containing documents, maps, photos, audio and audiovisual accounts and artefacts, which allow different atmospheres to be created alternating between emotion, reflection, discovery and information.
+The Juno Beach centre consists of seven exhibit rooms containing documents, maps, photos, audio and audiovisual accounts and artefacts from the Second World War, which allow different atmospheres to be created alternating between emotion, reflection, discovery and information.

-Gold Beach was the Allied codename for the centre invasion beach during the invasion of Normandy on June 6, 1944.
+Gold Beach was the Allied code name for the centre invasion beach during the invasion of Normandy on June 6, 1944.
 The task of invading Gold Beach was given to the British 50th (Northumbrian) Infantry Division and the British 8th Armoured Brigade.
-Their primary objectives were to seize the town of Bayeux, the Caen-Bayeux road, and the port of Arromanches with the secondary objectives being to make ...
+Their primary objectives were to seize the town of Bayeux, the Caen-Bayeux road, and the port of Arromanches with the secondary objectives being to mak...

 Centre Bon Sejour

-Students will be accommodated in one of 70 twin, triple or quad rooms all with en-suite facilities.
+Students will be accommodated in twin, triple or quad rooms all with en-suite facilities.
 A lift makes for easy access to the 3 floors.
-View on map